WandLZhang/serverlesstoolbox/rest-api-sql-gov/README.md

-# Deploying an API for Coud SQL using Cloud Run
+# Deploying an API for Cloud SQL using Cloud Run

 ## Overview
 This tutorial has example scripts to deploy a Cloud SQL database and an API to Cloud Run, forked from [momander/serverlesstoolbox](https://github.com/momander/serverlesstoolbox/tree/master/rest-api-sql).